pskaranth/EDA_PySpark/README.md

 Repository for basic exploratory data analysis using Pyspark.

-Also listing comparison for some of the computation with Pandas dataframe.
+Also listing comparison for some of the computations with Pandas dataframe.